oneapi-src/oneDNN/source/introduction.rst

-and logical tensors and pass it to oneDNN Graph implementation to get partitions. oneDNN Graph implementation has a chance to receive a full graph and decides the best way to partition, with the consideration of maximizing performance and co-ordinating with the application’s control of hardware resources.
+and logical tensors and pass it to oneDNN Graph implementation to get partitions. oneDNN Graph implementation has a chance to receive a full graph and decides the best way to partition, with the consideration of maximizing performance and coordinating with the application’s control of hardware resources.
 As the partition size can range from single op to the full graph, it satisfies the different needs of graph size for compilation and execution on different AI hardware.